 What happens when a patient with an addiction problem presents to the ED?

 “The initial focus is stabilization of the patient and treatment of their acute, life-threatening medical condition,” Sandel notes.
 “At that point, we have a frank discussion with the patient about the reason he or she is in the ED if it was a heroin overdose, or we ask the patient about his or her substance use history and social history, and if we see that this person has an issue with a controlled substance, including opioids or heroin, then we offer the program.”

 Sandel emphasizes that emergency providers are instructed to treat these patients like they would treat any patient with any other medical condition, whether it is a heart attack or appendicitis.

-“Addiction is a disease, and part of the treatment is offering recovery, just like we would offer a cardiac catheterization to a patient having a heart attack or medication for a patient who is having a stroke,” she says.
+“Addiction is a disease, and part of the treatment is offering recovery, just like we would offer a cardiac catheterization to a patient having a heart attack or medication for a patient who is having a stroke,” she offers.

-The warm handoff program is voluntary, so patients certainly can decline, but if they do accept the warm handoff the provider will contact a mental health liaison and a hospital social services representative.
+The warm handoff program is voluntary, so patients certainly can decline, but if they do accept the warm handoff, the provider will contact a mental health liaison and a hospital social services representative.